top of page

 • Building Self-Compassion: Cultivating self-compassion allows you to be kind to yourself during difficult times, reducing self-criticism that can further sap motivation.

-• Behavioral Activation: Therapists can guide you in gradually re-engaging in activities you used to enjoy, even if you don't feel like it initially.
+• Behavioural Activation: Therapists can guide you in gradually re-engaging in activities you used to enjoy, even if you don’t feel like it initially.
 This can help rebuild positive experiences and a sense of accomplishment.

 A therapist can be a supportive guide on your journey to rediscovering your motivation and building a more fulfilling life.
 Any of the therapists at the practice should be able to help, even if they might have a variety of approaches.
-If you read the biogs you should get a good idea of who you might like to work with.
+If you read the biogs, you should get a good idea of who you might like to work with.

 These websites might be of interest too: